pezkins/messaging-app/README.md

    ├─► Store original message in PostgreSQL
    └─► For each recipient, translate to their language:

-3. 🤖 Claude API (for Carlos - Spanish)
+3. 🤖 AI Provider (for Carlos - Spanish)
    ├─► Input: "Hello, how are you?" (en → es)
    └─► Output: "¡Hola! ¿Cómo estás?"